sevenns/frontend-webpack-build/README.md

 - sass *variables* files must have the same name as the beginning of each variable

 ### - Limitation (mb temporary)
-After saving pug files hmr not injecting changes, need reload page
+After saving pug files hmr injecting changes but doesn't reload the page.
+Need manually reloading.